 In the ω-form, the multiplication direction is asymmetric:

 A factor of appears on the right.
-This is one of the reasons the f-form is cleaner: no extra factors in either direction of the convolution theorem.
+One reason the f-form is cleaner: no extra factors in either direction of the theorem.

 Connection to Fourier series